rhammell/planet-movement/README.md

 ### CMV Outputs
 The CMV is a three band image where band 1 contains a luminance-converted first input image, and bands 2 & 3 contain data from the second input image.

+The CMV is a three band image, where the band 1 contains the first input image, converted to a single luminance image, and bands 2 & 3 contain the sencond image, converted to a single luminange image.
+Areas of change between the images show as either red or blue, while unchanged areas remain grayscale.

+The .tif image retains the spatial reference data from its input images, which allows for distance measurements to be made.
+By knowing the displacement of objects in the scene, and the time between the two images, it becomes possible to calculate the speed of objects movement on the ground.

+Examples are shown below.
 <p>
   <img src="https://imgur.com/7jFvD4e.png" width="400px">
   <img src="https://imgur.com/qAMXRuY.png" width="400px">